🔬 50+ Tests · Plain English · Free & Private

 🦋 Thyroid Panel

-⚕ Important: This tool explains what lab values generally mean — it does not diagnose any condition.
-The same abnormal value can have many different causes.
-Always discuss your results with your doctor or pharmacist who knows your full medical history.
+⚕ Important: This tool explains what lab values generally mean.
+It does not diagnose any condition.
+Always discuss results with your doctor or pharmacist who knows your full medical history.

 Lab Result Questions Answered

-Clear explanations of the most commonly misunderstood lab results
+Plain-English explanations of the most commonly misunderstood test results

-Low haemoglobin indicates anaemia — reduced oxygen-carrying capacity of the blood.
-Common causes in Nigeria include iron deficiency (most common globally), malaria (which destroys red blood cells), sickle cell disease, vitamin B12 or folate deficiency, and chronic kidney disease.
-Normal ranges: 13–17 g/dL for men, 12–15 g/dL for women.
-Values below 8 g/dL are severe anaemia requiring urgent medical attention.
+Low haemoglobin indicates anaemia.
+Your blood is carrying less oxygen than it should.
+Common causes include iron deficiency (most common globally), malaria, sickle cell disease, vitamin B12 or folate deficiency, and chronic kidney disease.
+Men: normal 13-17 g/dL.
+Women: 12-15 g/dL.
+Values below 8 g/dL are severe and need urgent medical attention.

 Understanding Your Laboratory Test Results

-Laboratory tests are among the most powerful tools in modern medicine — but also among the most frequently misunderstood by patients.
-Receiving a results printout full of numbers, abbreviations, and reference ranges can feel overwhelming.
-This tool translates medical laboratory language into plain, accessible English while providing context relevant to Nigerian health patterns.
+Laboratory tests are among the most powerful diagnostic tools in modern medicine.
+But receiving a results printout full of numbers, abbreviations, and reference ranges can feel overwhelming.
+This tool translates medical laboratory language into plain, accessible English so you know exactly what to ask your doctor.

 Low iron?
+Vitamin D deficiency?
 High blood sugar?
-Poor kidney markers?
-Browse our targeted supplement range.
-NAFDAC-registered, quality-assured.
+Browse our targeted supplement range, quality-assured and professionally recommended.

 Shop by Health Goal →